Nazpe/Nazpe.github.io/_posts/15-09-2025-Movie-Recommender-System.md

 ## Unveiling Movie Preferences: A Deep Dive into Collaborative Filtering with Spark

+Recommender systems are a fundamental component of modern digital platforms, helping users discover relevant content, products, or services by filtering vast amounts of information.
+From suggesting movies on Netflix to recommending products on Amazon, these systems aim to personalize the user experience and increase engagement.
+There are three primary approaches to building recommender systems: content-based filtering, collaborative filtering, and latent factor models.
+Each approach has its unique methodology, strengths, and limitations.

+**Content-based filtering** recommends items to a user based on the characteristics of items they have previously liked.
+It relies heavily on item metadata — such as genre, category, or descriptive keywords — to find similar items.
+This approach is highly personalized and works well even with a small user base.
+However, it tends to narrow user choices by repeatedly recommending similar types of items, potentially limiting discovery.

+**Collaborative filtering** focuses on user behavior rather than item attributes.
+It identifies users with similar preferences and suggests items that those users have liked, assuming that users who agreed in the past will likely agree again.
+This method can uncover surprising or unexpected recommendations by leveraging community behavior, but it struggles with new users or new items — a challenge known as the cold start problem.

+**Latent factor models**, such as matrix factorization, use mathematical techniques to discover hidden patterns in user-item interactions.
+These models reduce the complex interaction matrix into lower-dimensional representations, capturing abstract factors like "taste" or "style" without needing explicit item features.
+While often more accurate and scalable, latent factor models are less interpretable and also suffer from cold start limitations.

-Have you ever wondered how services like MovieLens magically know what movies you'll love?
-The secret often lies in a powerful technique called **Collaborative Filtering**.
-In this post, I'll walk you through a project where I implemented collaborative filtering using Apache Spark to build a movie recommendation system based on the MovieLens dataset.
+In this post, I'll walk you through a project where I implemented **collaborative filtering** using Apache Spark to build a movie recommendation system based on the MovieLens dataset.

 ### The Data Behind the Magic